 With marketing automation, you can do all this effectively with its 1:1 product recommendation frames.
 It will also help you with dynamic lead generation popups, A/B tests for your product pages, and support website automation.

 This way, you would have the chance to display tailored content.
-This includes dynamic product recommendations based on AI-engine that predicts what your visitor might want to buy.
-Besides, it would display contextual information in sync with the customer behaviour using pop-ups and banners - each with content tailored for individual visitors.
+This includes dynamic product recommendations based on an AI engine that predicts what your visitor might want to buy.
+Besides, it would display contextual information in sync with the customer behavior using pop-ups and banners - each with content tailored for individual visitors.

 Consequently, when customer X is in two minds to buy a product, his hesitation could be dispelled by seeing the number of people who bought the same product.
 The social proof mechanisms could display those numbers on product pages and influence the purchase decision of your stalling customer.